What is pg_cron?

 ```

-pg_cron can run multiple jobs in parallel, but it runs at most one instance of a job at a time.
-If a second run is supposed to start before the first one finishes, then the second run is queued and started as soon as the first run completes.
+pg_cron can run multiple jobs in parallel, but only one instance of each specific job at a time.
+If a second instance is triggered before the first finishes, it’s queued and starts as soon as the first one completes.

 ```